 The entire teaching series has been designed to allow important basic and subspecialty thoracic surgery lectures to be completed during each resident rotation.

 Most of our staff participate in these teaching sessions.
 To ensure a comprehensive curriculum, we include teaching by our non-physician healthcare colleagues, where appropriate.

-Further information on application requirements and procedures as well as other details on the Residency Program is provided by the Division of Orthopaedic Surgery at the University of Toronto and the Michener Institute of Education at UHN.
+Further information on application requirements and procedures as well as other details on the Residency Program is provided by the Division of Thoracic Surgery at the University of Toronto and the Michener Institute of Education at UHN.

-Krembil Research Institute at UHN:
+The Institute for Education Research at UHN: